cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

-hydraulic resistance R is assumed to be independent of the flow rate Q, and the elastance E or the compliance C of the elastic component is assumed to be independent of the volume V. Therefore, under normal physiological conditions, the circuit elements (resistors and capacitors) of the %BioGears %Respiratory System are treated as constants.
+hydraulic resistance R is assumed to be independent of the flow rate Q, and the elastance E or the compliance C of the elastic component is assumed to be independent of the volume V. Therefore, under normal physiological conditions, the circuit elements (resistors and capacitors) of the %Respiratory System are treated as constants.
 However, their values can be adjusted when addressing pathological conditions.